stoicszip/stoicszip/README.md

-Not a developer, passionated about IT.
+Not a developer, passionated about IT tho.
 (Linux, networking, security, etc.)

 Using gentoo amd64 with openrc as my daily driver.